 Stagger staff returns

 The current advice is to only bring back the most crucial staff first, adjust, and then welcome in the next wave of employees.
 IT workers, for example, may need to lead the way and lay the new groundwork for others to gradually return.
 It may also work to implement a rotation shift pattern to create temporal distance between workers.

 There’s a lot to process, and the transition is unlikely to be smooth.
 However, any business owner’s priority should be on balancing commercial pressures with employee health and safety.
 To do this, iron out a new set of office, store or workshop rules.
 For example, you could limit meetings and in-person contact, and keep using online tools like Zoom to communicate.

-Some businesses are introducing of colleagues or clients entering the premises, not to mention setting up socially distant workspaces and hand wash stations.
+Some businesses are introducing devices to check the body temperature of colleagues or clients entering the premises, not to mention setting up socially distant workspaces and hand wash stations.
 Shops have put up signs reminding customers of social distancing rules, put tape markers on the floor, and established shopping protocols that minimises contact.

 Spare a thought for digital and data hygiene